top of page

 2.2 Spacing.gif

-Spacing works very well when combined with a low stakes, no stakes retrieval practice activity.
+Spacing works very well when combined with a low stakes or no stakes retrieval practice activites.

 As a memory fades we lose fine details about it.
 This forgetting of fine details allows for you to think about a concept in more general terms.